ethanocurtis/MultiNotify/README.md

 ## Notes

 - Supports any subreddit and any flair (or all posts)
-- Debug mode is helpful for testing.
+- Debug mode is helpful for testing. however when ran in docker currently continues to post 10 most recent, and does not exit.
+Currently revising debug feature.

 ---